autoinvent/autoinvent-schema/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
-about: Report a bug in Conveyor-Schema (not other projects which depend on Conveyor-Schema)
+about: Report a bug in AutoInvent-Schema (not other projects which depend on AutoInvent-Schema)
 ---

 <!--
-This issue tracker is a tool to address bugs in Conveyor-Schema itself.
+This issue tracker is a tool to address bugs in AutoInvent-Schema itself.
 Please do not ask for help with your own code.

 Replace this comment with a clear outline of what the bug is.
 -->